sharetribe/flex-docs/src/docs/references/email-templates/index.md

-The built-in emails can be customized using the [Built-in email template editor](https://flex-console.sharetribe.com/email-templates) in the Flex Console.
+The built-in emails can be customized using the [Built-in email template editor](https://flex-console.sharetribe.com/email-templates) in the Sharetribe Console.
 You find the editor in the Console under Build section.

 To change the transaction emails, follow the
 [Edit email templates with Flex CLI](/how-to/edit-email-templates-with-flex-cli/)